jayantmadugula/aspect_detection_models/README.md

 * Tensorflow
 * Keras

+The code in this repository also requires pre-trained word embeddings.
+By default, the code will look for a folder called `embedding_data` at the top level of this repository for pre-trained word embeddings.
+Of course, the code also requires a dataset to parse and train on.
+Here, the default location is a folder called `data` in the top level of this repository.
+Code is available in `absa_code/preprocessing/absa_parsing.py` that automatically parses the .xml data files from SemEval 2016.
+This code is called from `model_testing.py`, so you will need to replace those calls if another dataset is used.

 ## Running the Code

 The code in `absa_code` is meant to be used as a module.
 The functions in each of the files contained in `absa_code` are mostly documented with their expected input, output, and purpose.